villisco/wsl2-vmmem-fix/README.md

 # wsl2-vmmem-fix
 Helpful changes to fix vmmem eating up available physical memory and flooding your disk. \
-Systems with low amounts of physical RAM can benefit the most of these changes. \
+Systems with low amounts of physical RAM can benefit the most of these changes.

 ## One reason why vmmem process uses so much memory..
-> __ANSWER: IT IS FILE CACHING! :(__
+> __ANSWER: IT IS THE FILE CACHING! :(__

 The high VM memory usage (in windows process __vmmem__) is because \
 linux caches files for better performance.